 Why taking an Italian Certification is a great idea?

-1 .Preparing for a test is a great motivator to continue to learn Italian consistently.
+1 .Preparing for a CILS or CELI exam is a great motivator to continue to learn Italian consistently.
 Setting a goal will help you to gain a purpose.

 3. You stand out in a crowd.
-You can use your official Italian Language Certification on your CV.
-A language certification is, in fact, an excellent tool to broaden your resumé and demonstrate your level of Italian.
+You can use your official Italian Language Certification on your curriculum.
+A language certification is, in fact, an excellent tool to broaden your resume and demonstrate your level of Italian.
 Besides, it will come in handy if you decide to study, work or reside in Italy at some point in your life.

 4. Maybe your grandparents or great grandparents were Italian, perhaps your spouse is Italian too, and you want to apply to get the Italian dual citizenship.
-As for December 2018, to obtain Italian citizenship, one needs to take an Italian language exam that attesting, at least, a B1 Italian language proficiency.
+As for December 2018, to obtain the Italian citizenship, one needs to take an Italian language exam attesting at least, a B1 Italian language proficiency.

 5. You fill the gaps.
 Preparing for an Italian proficiency test is the best way to tune up the whole four skills of Italian language learning: reading, speaking, listening, writing.
 There is always a silver lining!

 6. Challenge yourself.
 You are not in school anymore, taking a test, without the stress that real school exams involve, can be fun.
 Take a chance to prove yourself.
-Language learning is the best brain gym, after all , isn’t it?
+Language learning a great brain workout, after all , isn’t it?

 Once you are motivated enough, you might wonder…

-There are several Italian language certifications, which are issued by universities, cultural institutions and certified language schools in Italy and worldwide.
+There are several Italian language Certifications issued by universities, cultural institutions, and certified language schools in Italy and worldwide.
 The most known and used ones are the CELI (Italian Certification as a Foreign Language) and CILS (Certification of Italian as a Foreign Language).
 Both differ a lot depending on which level exam you are sitting for.
 However, all of them have a very similar format.

-Each of the tests consists of four different areas of Italian language learning and you will be given a specified amount of time to complete every single part.
+Each of the tests consists of four different Italian language learning areas and you will be given a specified amount of time to complete every single part.

 - reading comprehension